Tuesday, June 18, 2013

 If you do it right, you should spend about an hour and a half in New Jersey, 5 hours and 15 minutes in Pennsylvania, 4 hours in Ohio, 2 hours and 30 minutes in Indiana, and half an hour in Illinois before you reach the exit for your hotel.
 That’s 13 hours and 45 minutes.
 Counting rest stops, preferably halfway through Pennsylvania and just after you enter both Ohio and Indiana, and accounting for traffic in both New York and Chicago, it should be no more than 18 hours, which would save you time on both Greyhound and Amtrak, if not flying.

 Tickets.
 In spite of the White Sox normally being the better team on the field, the Cubs have had the better attendance.
-This season, the Cubs are averaging 37,172 for home games, the White Sox just 24,432, even though the Sox are leading the American League Central Division, while the Cubs are a whopping 25 games under .500, 24 1/2 games out in the National League Central, and 18 1/2 games behind the NL's 2nd Wild Card.
+This season, the Cubs are averaging 32,104 for home games, the White Sox just 21,919, even though the Sox are doing a little better than the Cubs at the moment.
+(The Sox are 9 games under .500, the Cubs 12 games under.)

 In fact, the Cubs have had a higher attendance than the White Sox every season from 1994 onward, even though the Sox were then in a very good period and have actually won a Pennant and a World Series since: Even in their title season of 2005, the Sox trailed the Cubs in per-game attendance, 24,437 to 39,138.
 The Sox’ record is 36,511 in 2007, and the Cubs had 39,040 the same year.